cha-namoth/cha-namoth.github.io/Plastid-genome_assembly_HOWTO.md

 You can start with 'Prep your data' in the guide linked above, since everything else is already installed.
 At Step 3, use only the minimap2-approach, since we both have long and short read data, and bowtie2 can't handle long reads.

-At the very last step, be sure to use Firefox when accessing http://localhost:8080, nothing else will work properly.
+At the very last step, be sure to use Firefox or Chrome when accessing http://localhost:8080, nothing else will work properly.

 ## Plastid genome assembly with NOVOplasty

+Make config-file:
+Provide rough expected length, seed-sequence (plastid sequence identified from BlobToolKit above), potentially a reference sequence, provide path to adapter-trimmed fastq-files (they NEED to be unzipped)

+`perl /opt/NOVOPlasty-master/NOVOPlasty4.3.1.pl -c config.txt`